Richard GriffithsPosition: Director

 Qualification: MA (Cantab) Dip Arch Grad Dipl Cons (AA) RIBA AABC

 Richard Griffiths was a committee member of the Society for the Protection of Ancient Buildings from 1993 to 1999 and a Trustee of the Churches Conservation Trust from 1999 to 2005.
 He has lectured in Building Conservation at the IAAS, York University, at the RIBA in the National Trust Lecture Series and at courses run by the SPAB and the Georgian Group.
 He has also lectured extensively on the application of the Disability Discrimination Act to historic buildings.
 He has acted as consultant to English Heritage on grants casework, and as Expert Witness at Planning Inquiries.
-He is Cathedral Architect at Southwark Cathedral and St Albans Abbey, and has acted as consultant to other major architectural practices in connection with sensitive projects for the conversion of important historic buildings to new uses, including St Pancras Chambers and the In and Out Club, both to hotel use.
+He has been Cathedral Architect at Southwark Cathedral and St Albans Abbey, was joint architect for the St Pancras Hotel, and has acted as consultant to other major architectural practices in connection with sensitive projects for the conversion of important historic buildings to new uses.
+He was a member of the RIBA Awards Group from 2006-2012.

 Projects for which he has been most closely involved include the following:

 Repair and conversion of Grade II* Tudor house for the National Trust (Europa Nostra Awards Commendation; Civic Trust Award; Interpret Britain Award)

 Improvements to Grade I Listed Tudor house for the National Trust and Barking Council with HLF Funding (Civic Trust Commendation 2004)

 Cathedral architect from 1997-2012 responsible for all repairs and new design and for the Millennium Project to include new refectory, meeting rooms, library, and improvements to the churchyard (RIBA Award and eight other awards 2003-5)

 Conservation consultant for the conversion of former prison buildings to hotel use.
 Architect for